dotne1/dotne1/README.md

 ## About Me

 A seasoned professional with a unique blend of electrical, security, and IT expertise, I am passionate about leveraging technology to solve real-world problems.
-My journey spans from electrical engineering to IT support, with a focus on cybersecurity and AI technologies.
+My journey spans from electrical engineering to End User customer support and everything in between, with a focus on cybersecurity and AI technologies.

 ---